gofrp/tiny-frpc/README.md

 We welcome contributions to the tiny-frpc project.
 If you're interested in helping, you can find the contributing guidelines in our [CONTRIBUTING.md](CONTRIBUTING.md) file.
 We look forward to your pull requests and issue reports.

+# FAQ

+## What is the relationship with frp?
+tiny-frpc is not a project that replaces frp.
+It is a side project of frp.
+While frp includes both frpc (the client) and frps (the server), tiny-frpc is a slimmed-down version of frpc.

+## What is the relationship with frpc?
+tiny-frpc is a slim version of frpc, offering a subset of frpc's features focused on providing the most minimalistic reverse proxy capabilities.
+It uses the SSH protocol to communicate with frps.

+## Use Cases
+tiny-frpc is suitable for resource-sensitive devices, such as micro-embedded systems.

+- **frpc File Size**: < 15MB
+- **tiny-frpc Size**: < 6MB
+- **tiny-frpc-ssh Size**: < 4MB

 # Disclaimer

 **This is currently a preview version.
 Compatibility is not guaranteed.
 It is presently for testing purposes only and should not be used in production environments!**